 Dangers

-When traveling in the front and back country it is helpful to consider certain dangers that you may encounter.
-With increased awareness of risk and dangers specific to Sedona Canyoneering, adventurers can better prepare for a safe and enjoyable experience.
+When traveling in the front and back country it is helpful to consider certain dangers you may encounter.
+With increased awareness of risks and dangers specific to Sedona Canyoneering, adventurers can better prepare for a safe and enjoyable experience.

 Situational Awareness is key to being safe and successful in the outdoors.
-I have experienced most of my oops, uh-oh’s, and oh no’s due to poor judgement or decisions made as a result of not being completely aware of my surroundings and what is happening around me.
-Every action (especially in canyon) has a result from taking a step on the approach, to handing off a pack, or rigging a rappel, and that is why it is important to stay aware of what is going on and what decisions are being made around you.
+I have experienced most of my oops, uh-oh’s, and oh no’s due to poor judgement or decisions made as a result of not being completely aware of my surroundings.
+Every action (especially in canyon) has a result.
+From taking a step on the approach, to handing off a pack, or rigging a rappel, and that is why it is important to stay aware of what is going on around you.

 Preventable causes of poor situational awareness: